 So while many consumers still view water as ‘free’ to use, despite the costs of sourcing, moving, treating and using it in production, this will soon change.
 Brands and water providers should play their part by educating consumers about how much water is used for common processes, such as manufacturing jeans, producing fast fashion or making coffee.
 This will be a crucial way to build trust, include consumers in decision-making and demonstrate a desire for change.
 And with this knowledge, conscious consumers can make different choices, helping to drive change more quickly.

-Imagine if organisations with presence in a geographical area worked more closely to address water use and its subsequent carbon impact.
-On the East Coast of India, there are a number of large-scale representatives from each of our surveyed sectors.
+To address this, imagine instead if major water users in geographical areas worked together in a systems-based approach, collectively striving for the lowest energy demand and environmental impact.
+On the East Coast of India, for example, there are a number of large-scale representatives from each of our surveyed sectors.
 These organisations will have their own targets and technologies.
 By connecting and scaling both digital and physical innovation and approaches across the region, organisations in water scarce areas could drive greater change.
 Whether it's connecting green desalination to more efficient irrigation, or more efficient storage linking up with green wastewater treatment and re-use solutions, there are an abundance of possibilities to ensures water is used in an efficient, circular way.

 With technologies like hydrogen, aggregated hubs may develop in response to the opportunities for end-to-end hub supply chain decarbonisation.
 Locally-produced hydrogen could be deployed as a fuel for industrial activity (i.e. cement, glass, oil refining), but also for onsite ground service vehicles and operational fleet servicing hubs.
 This clustered hub approach would reduce overall impact on the water industry but could create a more localised and aggravated effect.